Consider your options before you drop

 How it can impact graduation

-- If you drop a class, you will need to make up the credit.
+- If you drop a course, you will need to make up the credit.

-- Dropping a class may also affect your graduation date.
+- Dropping a course may also affect your graduation date.

-- Dropping classes may affect your eligibility for a student loan.
+- Dropping courses may affect your eligibility for a student loan.
 Make sure you check the rules for your loan.

-- If you drop a class by the last day to cancel your registration, you'll receive a full refund.
+- If you drop a course by the last day to cancel your registration, you'll receive a full refund.

-- If you drop a class after the last day to cancel your registration, you'll only receive a partial refund.
+- If you drop a course after the last day to cancel your registration, you'll only receive a partial refund.

 - The amount of the refund decreases as the term progresses.
 Beyond a certain point each term, there is no refund.
 Check the refund schedule on the Student Accounts website.